Wharfedale Ton – FAQs

 The Event is most definitely not a race.
 It is intended as a business networking event and charity fundraiser.
 We will not publish nor record times and do not encourage race type behaviour.
 The ride is a social event that allows people to meet other riders whilst enjoying a good ride that they don’t need to plan or route find on.

-From a legal point of view, we mark out the route with arrows and tags as a suggested route.
+From a legal point of view, we mark out the route with signage arrows placed by our professional ride partner, Sportive HQ Limited.
 You do not need to follow this route and you are free to choose how you navigate around the course.
 If you want to cut out sections due to mechanical and energy problems, that’s fine.
 We do however recommend that you follow the route and map to avoid becoming lost.

 The start and finish point will be at Ilkley Rugby Club, 2 Denton Rd, Ilkley LS29 0AA.